atedstone/IceSurfClassifiers/README.md

 There are no permissions associated with this code, it is unpublished and still under development. please do not use without permission.

+## To Do

+* Add option to save list of training versus test data, so that performance of a pickled classifier can be verified independently subsequently.